winslowb/pi-tor/README.md

 ## First things first
-Ensure you've updated both config.txt and cmdline.txt with the right stuff to make your raspberry pi zero work in gadget mode. (this shoudl actually work on a pi 4 or 5 as well)
+Ensure you've updated both config.txt and cmdline.txt with the right stuff to make your raspberry pi zero work in gadget mode. (this should actually work on a pi 4 or 5 as well)
 Also...lot's of stuff on the internet on how to do this correctly, but note Debian Trixie has made this a little less trivial than it once was.
 Also, there is a rpi-usb-gadget binary you can use from raspberry pi repo (it should turn 'it' on).
 Here is my stuff;

 ```